mrohland/plantuml/README.md

 # PlantUml Integration

-Atom package that provides a short cut (CMD+CTRL+P) to call plantuml from any editor window that displays some text content.
+Atom package that provides a short cut (CMD+CTRL+P on Mac, CMD+ALT+P on Win) to call plantuml from any editor window that displays some text content.
 Uses saved content of Texteditor to generate not only a preview but also some linkable file.
 ExtOnly tested locally on a OSX so far.

 ## FAQ